gabogoses/booking-room-server/readme.md

 This server works with [Node.js](https://nodejs.org/en/), [Apollo Server](https://www.apollographql.com/docs/apollo-server/), [MongoDB Atlas](https://www.mongodb.com/atlas) and, [Mongoose](https://mongoosejs.com/).

-It exposes a GraphQL API deployed on [Heroku](https://www.heroku.com)
+It exposes a GraphQL API deployed on [Heroku](https://www.heroku.com).

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.

 `MONGO_USER` MongoDB username